 The next round of nominations for this award will be in time for the ESB-2019 Congress in Vienna.
 Deadline for receipt of these nominations is 1st November, 2018.

 — Winners of the Huiskes Medal for Biomechanics —

 2017 – Professor Lutz Claes, Professor Emeritus at Ulm University, Germany.

 Prof Claes held the first chair in Biomechanics in Germany, and founded the Biomechanics Institute in Ulm.
 Moreover he was the founder of the German Society of Biomechanics, and has served as a board member of the ESB.
 Prof Claes has actively been searching for answers to a variety of problems in orthopaedic biomechanics, resulting in over 450 publications in e.g. bone fracture fixation and mechanobiology, spine and knee biomechanics.
-Professor Claes will present his work in an award keynote lecture at the upcoming ESB Congress in Seville.
+Prof Claes has also been very active in the ESB.

 2015 – Professor Roger Kamm, Cecil and Ida Green Distinguished Professor of Biological and Mechanical Engineering, M.I.T., Cambridge, MA.